Testing of quantum nonlocal correlations under constrained free will and imperfect detectors: The adverserial role in choice of measurement settings

 The hidden variable $\lambda$ (distribution according to $p(\lambda)$) can provide an explanation of the observed experimental (measurement) statistics.
 In each run of the experiment, there exists a fixed $\lambda$ that describes the outcome of the experimental trial following the distribution $p(ab|xy\lambda)$.
 After multiple runs of the experiment, the output statistics are described by sampling from the distribution $p(\lambda|xy)$.

-In an adversarial scenario, Alice and Bob can believe that they are choosing all the settings with equal probability, i.e., $p(xy) = \frac{1}{4}~\forall~(x,y)$ while an adversary biases their choice in the scale $\lambda$.
+In an adversarial scenario, Alice and Bob can believe that they are choosing all the settings with equal probability, i.e., $p(xy) = 1/4$ for each pair $(x,y)$ while an adversary biases their choice in the scale $\lambda$.
 The adversary can distribute the settings chosen by Alice and Bob according to

 In Eq.~\eqref{eq:AdversarySettingDist}, let $\lambda$ take two values, $\lambda_1$ and $\lambda_2$, whose probability distributions are given as $p\text{$(\lambda_1 $)}=\sin ^2(\theta_\lambda )$ and $ p\text{$(\lambda_2 $)}=\cos ^2(\theta_\lambda )$, respectively.
-In the simplest scenario $x$ and $y$ can each take values $0$ or $1$ and there are four possible ways in which the measurement settings can be chosen by Alice and Bob, i.e., $(x,y) \in \{(0,0), (0,1), (1,0), (1,1)\}.$ Let the probability of choosing the measurement setting $(x,y)$ conditioned on the hidden variable be distributed according to Table~\ref{Table1}.
+In the simplest scenario $x$ and $y$ can each take values $0$ or $1$ and there are four possible ways in which the measurement settings can be chosen by Alice and Bob, i.e., $(x,y) \in \{(0,0), (0,1), (1,0), (1,1)\}$.
+Let the probability of choosing the measurement setting $(x,y)$ conditioned on the hidden variable be distributed according to Table~\ref{Table1}.